Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     The list of valid substitutions is limited by displaying up to 6 substitutions per hole.
 The number of substitutions shown can be set by this flag.
-Turning the limit off with ``-fno-max-valid-substitutions`` displays all found substitutions.
+Turning the limit off with :ghc-flag:`-fno-max-valid-substitutions` displays all found substitutions.

 .. ghc-flag:: -funclutter-valid-substitutions
     :shortdesc: Unclutter the list of valid substitutions by not showing